BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 - To outbid the person before you, you must offer to win with more points:
   - Example:
     - Forehand: I would play!
-    - Middlehand: 65!
+    - Middlehand: would you play 65?
     - Forehand: yes, I would play 65.
-    - Middlehand: How about 70?
+    - Middlehand: how about 70?
     - Forehand: no, I pass.
     - Rearhand: I pass.
   - The bidwinner must make at least this number to win.
 In this case, the middlehand wins it for 70 points (if she gets 69, she loses).
   - Another, less likely, example:
     - Forehand: I would play!
-    - Middlehand: 65!
+    - Middlehand: would you play 65?
     - Forehand: yes, I would play 65.
-    - Middlehand: How about 70?
+    - Middlehand: how about 70?
     - Forehand: no, I pass.
-    - Rearhand: Can you do 75?
+    - Rearhand: can you do 75?
     - Middlehand: no, I pass.
   - In this case, the forehand was outbid by the middlehand, who again was outbid by the rearhand, who now must score 75 points to win.
-  -

 #### Exchanging
 The biddwinner has the option to exchange cards from the blind before declaring the game she will play.
 - The exchanged cards are not revealed to the others, and they count toward her tricks.